crashoverride777/swifty-receipt-validator/README.md

     case .failure(let error):
         switch error {
+        case .noReceiptFoundInBundle:
+             break
+             // do nothing, see description below
         case .subscriptioniOS6StyleExpired(let statusCode):
             // Only returned for iOS 6 style transaction receipts for auto-renewable subscriptions.
             // This receipt is valid but the subscription has expired.

             // disable subscription features
         default:
-            break // do nothing e.g internet error or other errors }
+            // do nothing or inform user of error during validation e.g UIAlertController }
     }
 }